rwolande/Snrlax/README.md

 ## FAQ

 >Where does the name come from?

 `SNRLAX` is an acronym for **S**wift-**N**ative **R**EST-compliant **L**ibrary for **A**synchronous **T**ransactions.
 We also couldn't resist the play on words with REST.

 ## Credits

-Snrlax is created and maintained by Ryan Wolande & Friends [Ryan Wolande & Friends](http://ryanwolande.com).
-You can follow the development cycle on Twitter at [@SnrlaxSwift](https://twitter.com/SnrlaxSwift) for project updates, releases, and of course feel free to tweet at us for feedback, requests, or to bring attention to anything else involving the Snrlax library.
+Snrlax is created and maintained by [Ryan Wolande & Friends](http://ryanwolande.com).
+You can follow the development cycle on Twitter at [@SnrlaxSwift](https://twitter.com/SnrlaxSwift) for project updates and releases.
+Feel free to tweet at us for feedback, requests, or to bring attention to anything else involving the Snrlax library.

 ### Security Disclosure